shoaibk/arduino-remote/README.md

 ---

 #### Server
-The server is a Ruby on Rails server hosted on [Cloud9](http://c9.io).
+The server is a Ruby on Rails server hosted on [Heroku](https://arduino-server.herokuapp.com/).
 The source code of this project is [here](https://github.com/shoaibk/arduino-server).

 The server has two responsibilities:

 1. Host the sensor data and states
 2. Serve the sensor data through a REST API

+At the moment, the implementation does not support push notifications.
+For mobile apps, polling can drain a lot of battery power, so push needs to be eventually implemented.
+We are considering ways to implement push into the rails framework.

-An alternative is using [Parse](http://parse.com), which comes with the added benefit of push notifications.
+An alternative to using rails is [Parse](http://parse.com), which comes with the added benefit of push notifications.

 ---